hmmlearn/hmmlearn/doc/source/tutorial.rst

 >>> X1 = [[0.5], [1.0], [-1.0], [0.42], [0.24]]
 >>> X2 = [[2.4], [4.2], [0.5], [-0.24]]

-To pass both sequences to :meth:`~base._BaseHMM.fit` or :meth:`~base._BaseHMM.predict`, first concatenate them into a single array and then compute an array of sequence lengths:
+To pass both sequences to :meth:`~.BaseHMM.fit` or :meth:`~.BaseHMM.predict`, first concatenate them into a single array and then compute an array of sequence lengths:

 >>> X = np.concatenate([X1, X2])